mtroian1/Getting-and-Cleaning-Data-Course-Project/README.md

 colnames(mergedDataExtractedTest) <- str_replace_all(colnames(mergedDataExtractedTest), "Mag", "Magnitude")
 colnames(mergedDataExtractedTest)

-## create a second, independent tidy data set with the average of each variable for each activity and each subject.
+## Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 library(data.table)
 independentData <- copy(mergedDataExtractedTest)